If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 - – Should not be discharged too deep

-- What are the PROS and CONS of lithium batteries?
+- Choosing batteries: The PROS and CONS of Lithium

 In some instances Lithium batteries are desirable for their benefits over lead acid